 - Then there are the people we randomly meet, like cashiers and those we share the roads with.
 What about them?

 - If we pick any one of these persons or groups of persons and think of them while going over the qualities of friendliness, we may experience gladness which tell us we are acting as a true friend.
 We may also experience some ouches which indicate that is a sore spot and so we have something to work on.

 - Then it is a matter of forming a specific practical resolution.
-It is a waste of time to resolve to be more friendly to people.
-Much better would be to resolve something like the following:
+It is a waste of time simply to resolve to be more friendly to people.
+Much better would be to resolve something specific like the following:

 - I will be more devoted to God by greeting him the moment I awaken each morning.

 - I will be more courteous to people who wait on me in stores, restaurants, and fast food windows by saying please, thank you, and have a good day.